openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 | TEMP_OVER  | Above "temperature over" threshold                                                               |
 | VIBRATION  | A vibration/tamper was detected (DW2 only)                                                       |

-Refer to section [Full Example](#full-example) for examples how to catch alarm triggers in openHAB rules
+Refer to section [Full Example](#full-example) for examples how to catch alarm triggers in openHAB rules.

 ## Channels